hanwenzhang123/fullstack-note/02-note/README.md

 - Diff Algorithms (outputs the set of differences between two inputs) -> reconciliation (“virtual” representation of a UI is kept in memory and synced with the “real” DOM by a library such as ReactDOM)
 - Component-based framework -> Reusability
 - JSX (HTML + JS) - good for dev - efficient context switching is now avoid
-- Focus on the view
+- Focus on the view -> User Interfaces

 #### state & props
 - mutable? => both immutable, read only